blinry/legit/README.md

 Tape operations:

-- `read`: place value of current cell on the stack
+- `read`: place value of current tape cell on the stack
-- `write`: pop top stack value and write it to the current cell
+- `write`: pop top stack value and write it to the current tape cell
-- `left`: pop top stack value, move left for that many places
+- `left`: pop top stack value, move tape head left for that many places
-- `right`: pop top stack value, move right for that many places
+- `right`: pop top stack value, move tape head right for that many places

 # Examples